September 1, 2022

-Like my first city to which I traveled on my Eastern Journey, I found myself doing a lot of prep work in Minneapolis.
-I did meet a few wonderful individuals including the pigeon man.
+Like the first city to which I traveled on my Eastern Journey, I did a lot of prep work in Minneapolis.
+I did meet a few remarkable individuals, including the pigeon man.
 He owns a store across from the Bob Dylan Mural and feeds and provides water to a flock of pigeons who gather just outside his shop.
-I gave him my card but, like so many others, I never heard from him.
-I also met an effervescent minister at an episcopalian church.
-I still have hopes that we will connect and talk at some future date.
+I gave him my card but, like many others, I have yet to hear from him.
+I also met an effervescent minister at an Episcopalian church.
+I still hope we connect and talk at some future date.

 Finally, I walked into a senior citizen living compound and had a great discussion with one of the administrators.
 As she noted, seniors love to talk about their lives.
 I may have stumbled onto something here and will continue this approach in future cities.

-But, all of that paled compared to what happened on Labor Day.
-On that day, I received the biggest break I have had to date.
+But all of that paled compared to what happened on Labor Day.
+On that day, I received the most significant break ever.
 One of the leading experts in the world on the psychological narrative and its importance in later life, Dr. Bill Randall, nominated me for a TED Talk!
-Randall, a Harvard, U Toronto, and Cambridge educated professor in New Brunswick, is a big believer in the importance of my project.
+Randall, a Harvard, U Toronto, and Cambridge-educated professor in New Brunswick, is a big believer in the importance of my project.
 I met him in June and also interviewed him.
 And, yes, I intend to leverage this for whatever it might yield.
 Not many achieve this high honor.
 Clearly, I am on the right track.